bufbuild/protocompile/grammar/README.md

-If a parser implementation intends to produce descriptor protos that include source code info (which has details about the location of lexical elements in the file as well as comments) then the tokenizer should accumulate comments as it scans for tokens so they can be made available to that parse step.
+If a parser implementation intends to produce descriptor protos that include source code info (which has details about the location of lexical elements in the file as well as comments) then the tokenizer should accumulate comments as it scans for tokens so they can be made available to that later step.
 ```
 whitespace = " " | "\n" | "\r" | "\t" | "\f" | "\v" .
 comment = line_comment | block_comment .